jenssss/hugo-resume/content/home/contact.md

 active = true  # Activate this widget? true/false
 weight = 130  # Order that this section will appear.

-title = "Contact"
+title = "Contact me"
-subtitle = "Connect with me"
+subtitle = "Get in touch"

+# Add a contact via email button if your email
+# is configured in the config file of your website.
+useEmail = true

 # Automatically link email and phone?
 autolink = true